KatenM-Data/Ecommerce-Purchase-Prediction/README.md

 ![Data Sample](ml_data_head.png)

 ### 2. Model Performance (Confusion Matrix)
 The Seaborn heatmap below visualises the accuracy of the predictions.
-With only 2 false positives in the test set, the model demonstrates high precision.
+By identifying True Negatives correctly, the business can avoid wasting budget on uninterested users.
 ![Confusion Matrix](ml_heatmap.png)

 ### 3. Full Technical Execution (Audit Log)
-This screenshot captures the final evaluation metrics and classification report from the Jupyter environment, proving model reliability.
+This screenshot captures the final evaluation metrics and classification report, proving 90% accuracy.
 ![Model Results](ml_results.png)

+## 🔮 Real-World Inference: The "Money-Saving" Logic
+To test the model's practical application, I ran a specific "Time-Waster" test case through the engine:
+- **Input:** 32yo Female, 15.4 mins on site, 8 pages viewed, clicked ad.
+- **Model Prediction:** **[0] - No Purchase.**
+- **Business Action:** In a live environment, this user would be **excluded** from high-cost re-targeting ads.
+By predicting this user wouldn't buy despite their ad click, the model saves the business "Marketing Overhead"—ensuring ad spend is only used on high-probability conversions.

 ### 🧠 Python Logic & Model Configuration
 The code below demonstrates the surgical implementation of the predictive engine: